|Sponsor this Chart|

 It's the astronomer's forecast.
-At a glance, it shows when it will be cloudy or clear for up to the next two days.
+At a glance, it shows when it will be cloudy or clear for the next few days.
 It's a prediction of when Jones Gap State Park, SC, will have good weather for astronomical observing.

 So, I (Attilla Danko) wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Jones Gap State Park and the surroundings out to about 10 miles.